Find Affordable College Courses

 $34,310 Average Tuition & Fees

-Concordia University, Chicago landed the #8 spot in the 2023 rankings for the best value special education programs.
-Concordia University, Chicago is a moderately-sized private not-for-profit school located in the large suburb of River Forest.
+With a ranking of #8, Concordia University, Chicago did quite well on this year’s best value schools for special education students.
+Concordia University, Chicago is a medium-sized private not-for-profit school located in the suburb of River Forest.

 The average tuition and fees for an out-of-state undergraduate student at Concordia University, Chicago are $34,310 a year.